Elementary Advanced Learning Programs

 The Navigator Program is for exceptionally gifted students in grades 2-5.
 It serves a small, very unique group of learners with IQs of 145 and above.
 These students demonstrate high levels of:

 - Focus in interest areas (long attention span for age)

 - Intellectual curiosity

 - Big-picture thinking

 Identification for services

-High Potential students are identified for service in 1st through 6th grade through an ongoing, multi-dimensional screening process, including teacher observation, parent input, student input, classroom performance, and standardized test information.
-In order to qualify for Level 1 services (Wings), students typically have NWEA achievement scores at or above the 95th percentile and must also score at or above the 98th percentile on an age-normative cognitive abilities (IQ) test.
-Parents/guardians who have questions or concerns about their child and services should call their school or our District Director of Advanced Learner Programs.
+Advanced Learning students are identified for service in grades 1-6 through an ongoing, multi-dimensional screening process, including teacher observation, parent input, student input, classroom performance, and standardized test information.
+To qualify for Wings, students typically have NWEA achievement scores at or above the 95th percentile and must also score at or above the 98th percentile on an age-normative cognitive abilities (IQ) test.
+Parents/guardians who have questions or concerns about their child and services should contact their child's classroom teacher, school Advanced Learning Coordinator or contact Diane Rundquist, Director of Advanced Learner Programs at 952-401-5100.